ibexa/documentation-developer/docs/api/field_type/create_custom_generic_field_type.md

 ## Define fields and configuration

 Next, implement a definition of a Field Type extending the Generic Field Type in the `src/FieldType/HelloWorld/Type.php` class.
-It provides settings for the Field Type and an implementation of the `eZ\Publish\SPI\FieldType\FieldType` abstract class.
+It provides settings for the Field Type and an implementation of the `Ibexa\Core\FieldType\FieldType` abstract class.

 ```php
 [[= include_file('code_samples/field_types/generic_ft/src/FieldType/HelloWorld/Type.php', 0, 6) =]][[= include_file('code_samples/field_types/generic_ft/src/FieldType/HelloWorld/Type.php', 9, 16) =]]}